fischertechnik/txt_demo_c_download/TransferArea.md

 }
 ```

-#### Typical structure of a local program which is using the `TransferAreaCallbackFunction` callback function. <br/>
+#### Typical structure of a local program with `TransferAreaCallbackFunction`.
+> The `TransferAreaCallbackFunction` callback function will called by the `MotorIO` logic after update of the TA structure.
+The repetition time has not been documented but could be determined by experiment.
+This time could be of the order of 1 msec.<br/>

-See also the KeLibTxtDl.h.
+> See also the [`KeLibTxtDl.h` ](https://github.com/fischertechnik/txt_demo_c_download/blob/master/FtTxtWorkspace/TxtDeps/Txt_Includes/KeLibTxtDl.h) for this function.

+> Attention:
+  - This callback is called between receiving inputs and sending outputs to TXT the hardware.
+So based on the Input's (sensor data) the values for the actuators can be calculated.
+  - The callback function runs synchronous in the MotorIO thread.
+So time consuming logic will slow down the refresh of the TA.

 ```C